 The objective of this paper is to demonstrate a methodology whereby reductions of greenhouse gas emissions can be allocated on a regional level with minimal deviation from the “business as usual emission scenario”.
 The methodology developed employs a two stage optimization process utilizing techniques of mathematical programming.
 The stage one process solves a world emission reduction problem producing an optimal emission reduction strategy for the world by maximizing an economic utility function.
 Stage two addresses a regional emission reduction allocation problem via the solution of an auxiliary optimization problem minimizing disruption from the above business as usual emission strategies.
 Our analysis demonstrates that optimal CO2 emission reduction strategies are very sensitive to the targets placed on CO2 concentrations, in every region of the world.
 It is hoped that the optimization analysis will help decision-makers narrow their debate to realistic environmental targets.

-In order to reduce the risks of a climate change, a major problem in developing an effective international policy, is the allocation of the responsibility for reducing green house gas emissions among regions.
+In order to reduce the risks of climate change, a major problem in developing an effective international policy is the allocation of the responsibility for reducing green house gas emissions among regions.

-In the second approach the allocation problem is formulated as an optimization problem.
-This contains an ‘optimal’ trade off between rough estimates for social and economic consequences of reducing fossil C02-emissions in order to meet policy targets, as expressed in a C02-equivalent concentration level.
+In the second approach, the allocation problem is formulated as an optimization problem.
+This contains an ‘optimal’ trade-off between rough estimates for social and economic consequences of reducing fossil C02-emissions in order to meet policy targets, as expressed in a C02-equivalent concentration level.
 The optimization algorithm developed is a first attempt in solving the optimization problem, where restrictions are dependent on simulation runs with IMAGE (an Integrated Model to Assess the Greenhouse Effect).
-The algorithm is used to find an allocation of regional fossil C02-emissions in order to maximize welfare of future generations, given a maximum allowable concentration level.
+The algorithm is used to find an allocation of regional fossil C02-emissions in order to maximize the welfare of future generations, given a maximum allowable concentration level.

 Results of both approaches indicate that if the world community is to accept constraints on C02-emissions, industrialized regions will have to take the main responsibility in reducing C02-emissions either by reducing emissions in their own regions and in developing regions.